JoseRoca/WinFBX2/docs/Array Macros.md

 ### <a name="afxsortnumericarray"></a>AfxSortNumericArray

 Sorts one-dimensional numeric array of any type.
+The macro detects the type of array and calls the appropriate sorting procedures.
 ```
 #macro AfxSortNumericArray(rg, ascending)
 ```